microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - Learn how you can turn an existing website into a Progressive Web App
 - Learn how to create a manifest file for your website
 - Learn how to build a service worker
-- Understand how a service worker can help you caching the incoming requests so that you can provide an offline experience
+- Understand how a service worker can help you cache the incoming requests so that you can provide an offline experience
 - Learn some of the available caching techniques
 - Learn how a service worker can support push notifications
 - Understand how to build a backend to send push notifications to a Progressive Web App